keymanapp/help.keyman.com/developer/17.0/context/character-map.md

 To insert a character:

-1. Position the text cursor where you want to insert the character.
+1. Position the text cursor where you want to insert the character
 2. Locate the desired character in the Character Map and insert it by:

     -   selecting the character and pressing the Enter key, or